Summary

 happen if a MegaMillions

-jackpot grew to a half-billion dollars.
+jackpot grew to such proportions.

 Mass hysteria?